 After your Treatment

 After your surgery, you can expect to experience soreness and mild discomfort for about 2 – 4 weeks, but a compression garment will be provided to help ease any pain.
 Over-the-counter medication can also provide additional comfort.
-You will need to refrain from strenuous activity for several weeks or until cleared by Dr. Canales or Dr. Furnas.
+You will need to refrain from strenuous activity for several weeks or until cleared by Dr. Canales, Dr. Furnas, or Dr. Culbertson.

 Sexual intercourse can be resumed in about a month after your surgery.
 Most patients generally return to work in about a week and can see optimal results at around 3 – 6 months.

-Publications on Female Genital Plastic Surgery by Dr. Francisco Canales and Dr. Heather Furnas
+Publications on Female Genital Plastic Surgery by Dr. Canales, Dr. Furnas, or Dr. Culbertson

-Dr. Francisco Canales and Dr. Heather Furnas are board-certified plastic surgeons with additional training in labiaplasty, and are international leaders in female genital cosmetic surgery.
+Dr. Canales, Dr. Furnas, or Dr. Culbertson are board-certified plastic surgeons with additional training in labiaplasty, and are international leaders in female genital cosmetic surgery.
 They have published many articles and book chapters on labiaplasty and vaginoplasty surgery, trained hundreds of plastic surgeons around the world in their techniques, and received professional awards for their work in this area.

 How much does a clitoral hood reduction cost?